theheking/babs-rna-seq/practical_overview/Week9_Differential_Expression_Theory.md

 ### Common normalization methods

-For DEGUST, we had to use CPM as gene length is unknown for the input.
-This is one of the many reasons why doing manual analysis with R programming is superior to using DEGUST, however takes more time and experience to get to grips with!
+For DEGUST, we had to use CPM.
+This is not a good method for between sample comparisons.
+Manual analysis with R programming is superior to using DEGUST, however takes more time and experience to get to grips with!

 Several common normalization methods exist to account for these differences: